-The Board of Directors oversees management's responsibility for financial reporting and internal control systems through an Audit Committee.
-This Committee meets periodically with management and annually with the independent auditors to review the scope and results of the annual audit and to review the financial statements and related financial reporting and internal control matters before the financial statements are approved by the Board of Directors.
-The Board of Directors of the Company has approved the financial statements and the disclosure contained in this MD&A.
+The Board oversees management's responsibility for financial reporting and internal control systems through the Audit Committee.
+This Committee meets periodically with management and annually with the independent auditors to review the scope and results of the annual audit and to review the financial statements and related financial reporting and internal control matters before the financial statements are approved by the Board.
+The Board of the Company has approved the financial statements and the disclosure contained in this MD&A.